 The 2013 updated Community Priority Areas map shows ten PDAs, four PPAs, and one Combined Area in Fairhaven (see Figure 1-6).
-Four of the larger PDAs are centered around the intersections of Route 6, Route 240, and Alden Road which aim to primarily promote business and commercial expansions associated with existing commercial areas.
-Four other PDAs are on the waterfront areas north of I-195 and south of Route 6.
-These PDAs mainly focus on promoting waterfront industrial vitality and mixed use development.
+Four of the larger PDAs are centered around the intersections of Route 6, Route 240, and Alden Road which aim to primarily promote business and commercial expansion associated with the existing commercial areas.
+Four other PDAs are along the waterfront areas north of I-195 and south of Route 6.
+These PDAs mainly focus on promoting waterfront industrial vitality and mixed-use development.

-&lt;sup>5 South Coast Rail Corridor Plan Five-Year Update of Community Priority Areas Fairhaven
+&lt;sup>6 South Coast Rail Corridor Plan Five-Year Update of Community Priority Areas Fairhaven